 The trailer was made from a old small boat trailer.
 A welding shop in Homosassa Springs added the vertical tubes and the crossbars that have the pads on them.
-After I used trailer a few times I decided to add a diagonal bar to the front for extra strength.
-It likely wasn't needed, but it made me feel better in case I needed to slam on the brakes.
+After I used trailer a few times I decided to add a diagonal bar to the front for extra strength and it stops the front bar from wobbling when I stop the truck.
 Notice the yellow tennis balls at the end of the top cross bars.
 They protect your head when you're working on the boat in the lower bars.
 Single chain links were welded to the ends of each crossbar and on the vertical posts that makes a nice stop for the tie down straps.

 In addition to the new parts, the axle was replaced and the original 8" wheels were replaced with 12" wheels.
 This keeps the bearing RPM lower for interstate driving.
 There are bearing buddies (wheel grease holders) and waterproof lights on it also, even though it's never backed into the water.